apache/incubator-retired-horn/README.md

    train-images.idx3-ubyte train-labels.idx1-ubyte /tmp/mnist.seq
 ```

-Then, train it with following command (in this example, we used η 0.01, α 0.9, λ 0.0005, 100 hidden units, and minibatch 10):
+Then, train it with following command (in this example, we used η 0.2, α 0.98, λ 0.0005, 100 hidden units, and minibatch 10):
 ```
  % bin/horn jar horn-0.x.0.jar MultiLayerPerceptron /tmp/model /tmp/mnist.seq \
-   0.01 0.9 0.0005 784 100 10 10 12000
+   0.2 0.98 0.0005 784 100 10 10 1200
 ```

-With this default example, you'll reach over the 95% accuracy.
-In local mode, 20 tasks will train the model in synchronous parallel fashion and will took around 10 mins.
+With this default example, you'll reach over the 91~97% accuracy.
+In local mode, 20 tasks will train the model in synchronous parallel fashion and will took around few mins.

 ## High Scalability